4 False Assumptions About an LPN Career

-You’ve always wanted to work in the medical field: of that much you’re certain.
+You’ve always wanted to work in the medical field—of that much you’re certain.
 This stems from your passion for caring for people and your knack for details and multitasking.
 You’re considering becoming a nurse, but there are so many different nursing careers and credentials.

-An LPN career will not only grant you the job security and financial stability you’re seeking, but it will help equip you with the valuable skills and experience needed to advance your career down the road.
-Many nursing hopefuls avoid the LPN route because of some common misconceptions about the position.
+An LPN career will not only grant you the job security you’re seeking, but it will help equip you with the valuable skills and experience needed to advance your nursing career down the road if you so choose.

 Before eliminating the option of becoming an LPN, let us help you clear up any confusion that may be keeping you from considering this career path.